 In the Fort

-From polishing buttons to making shoes, there are plenty of activities in the fort for you to discover for yourself what it meant to be a soldier here at Carillon in 1756!
-Help the mess cook prepare food for his fellow soldiers or make sawdust fly as you help our sawyers make boards from raw timber.
-Come work along these French soldiers to experience what life was actually like in 1756.
+From polishing buttons to making shoes, there are plenty of activities in the fort for you to discover for yourself what it meant to be a soldier here at Ticonderoga in 1777!
+Help roll musket cartridges for the ammunition magazines or help join timbers together for soldiers’ housing.
+Come work along these British, American, or German soldiers to experience what life was actually like in 1777.
+Discover all the great hands-on opportunities for discover with our Family Program!

 In the Exhibits